aedenj/apache-flink-starter/README.md

 ## Grafana, Elastic Search and Logstash

 This repo also comes with the ability to spin up Grafana, Elastic Search and Logstash that let's you try out the common use case of using Grafana as a visual tool for querying data from Elastic Search.
-Simply run `docker-compose -f docker/grafana-elastic-logstash.yml up`.
+Simply run `./gradlew grafanaUp`.
 There are additional containers present to support administractive tasks,

 1. [Dejavu](https://github.com/appbaseio/dejavu) - Dejavu is a UI for browsing data in Elasticsearch..
 1. [Cerebro](https://github.com/lmenezes/cerebro) - Is a cluster management UI for Elastic Search